 Each child should bring a tote-bag to school every day.
 Blue and red ones with the ECNS logo are available for purchase and the order form is on our website.
 The use of backpacks is discouraged as they take up more room in the classroom.
 The bag should have the child’s name on the outside and include a complete change of clothing (see “clothing and shoes”) on the inside.
 Every child is capable of carrying his/her own bag and hanging it up at school.
 This encourages eye-hand coordination, self-sufficiency, hand/arm strength AND allows the child to know where his/her bag is when s/he needs to put something in or remove something from it.
 We encourage parents to support this responsibility in the children.
-(If a bag is forgotten, the child may ask to borrow a bag from Anne Marie or the classroom teacher.)
+(If a bag is forgotten, the child may ask to borrow a bag from the classroom teacher.)

 ECNS loves to recognize children on their birthdays or half birthdays.
 Sign up for snack on the day closest to your child’s special day.
 Snacks must be store-bought but do not have to be unhealthy to be fun.
 Some fun ideas include bananas with sprinkles, strawberries and whipped cream, fruit kabobs or simply spice up a regular snack with festive paper plates or napkins.

 ECNS does not have traditional holiday parties.
 Each holiday season is marked with age appropriate art experiences, books, discussion and of course opportunity for play.
 Halloween is celebrated through the Hats on Parade, there is a Babaloo concert before the winter holiday break and the children exchange simple valentines in February.

 Class Play Dates

 In August you will receive an email from your class rep inviting you to a class play date.
 These are usually at a local park or the ECNS playground.
 This is an opportunity for your child to meet other children in his/her class and a great way for parents to connect as well.